sourcegraph/about/blogposts/why-we-open-sourced-our-uptime-monitoring-system.md

 ### How Sourcegraph uses Checkup

-Using an open-source health check system makes it possible to incorporate health checks into a few different stages in the software development cycle.
+Using an open source health check system makes it possible to incorporate health checks into a few different stages in the software development cycle.

 #### 1\.
 Uptime monitoring